platformio/platformio-core/docs/projectconf.rst

 ``lib_extra_dirs``
 ^^^^^^^^^^^^^^^^^^

+Please make sure to read :ref:`faq_ldf` guides first.

-A list with extra directories where ``Library Dependency Finder (LDF)`` will look for dependencies.
+A list with extra directories/storages where Library Dependency Finder will look for dependencies.
 Multiple paths are allowed.
 Please separate them using comma ``,`` symbol.

 This option can be set by global environment variable :envvar:`PLATFORMIO_LIB_EXTRA_DIRS`.

 .. warning::
   This is a not direct path to library with source code.
-It should be the path to directory that contains libraries grouped by folders.
-For example, ``/extra/lib/path/`` but not ``/extra/lib/path/MyLibrary``.
+It should be the path to storage that contains libraries grouped by folders.
+For example, ``/extra/lib/storage/`` but not ``/extra/lib/storage/MyLibrary``.

 Example: